Muskingum Electric Railroad: Rolling Stock

 AEP would eventually donate the consist in 1982 to the Hocking Valley Scenic Railway, in Nelsonville, Ohio.
 The Dover Fort and both locomotives still reside at the railroad, with Ohio Power Company No. 3 being fully restored to operation in 2015.
-Ohio Power Company No. 2, a fireless locomotive, is awaiting restoration.
+Ohio Power Company No. 2 remains in storage and is awaiting restoration.
+The Prentice station building was later moved to the nearby Ark Springs Baptist Church, where it still resides.